How to cite echr oscola

 When citing cases from the European Court of Human Rights (ECHR) using the OSCOLA citation style, it is important to follow the established guidelines to ensure proper referencing.
 The ECHR cases are cited slightly differently than other legal sources, so it is necessary to pay attention to the specific rules outlined below.

-See also How to annotate art
+See also How to paint with gouache

 1. Case Name: Start the citation with the applicant’s name in small caps, followed by “v” and then the respondent country’s name in italics.
 Put a comma between them.
 Use the full case name, including any case numbers or transcripts.